What is Fostering about?

-The process is very similar to adopting a dog.
-Potential fosters are required to sign and submit a Foster Application & Agreement for review before they can physically meet a foster dog.
+The process is very similar to adopting.
+Potential fosters are required to sign and submit a Foster Application & Agreement for review before they can physically meet a foster.
 Suitable applicants will be contacted for a home visit.
-Once approved, the foster dog and foster parents will be paired according to the foster parents’ preferences.
-Foster dogs cannot go to a potential adopter’s home until the adoption is official and approved by rescue staff.
-The foster dog then goes to its new forever home.
+Once approved, the foster and foster parents will be paired according to the foster parents’ preferences.
+Foster dogs or cats cannot go to a potential adopter’s home until the adoption is official and approved by rescue staff.
+The foster dog or cat then goes to its new forever home.
 Foster parents are encouraged to be as involved in the adoption process as possible.

-- What is the process for adopting my foster dog?
+- What is the process for adopting my foster dog or cat?

 Foster parents must go through the same process as the regular adoptions.
 The foster parent must fill out the online adoption application.
 Adoption is approved or rejected by rescue staff.
 Final approval of all adoptions is at the sole discretion of the AHeinz57 Pet Rescue & Transport staff.
 Once approved, the foster parent pays the regular adoption fee to the rescue.
 In either case, foster parents should stay in contact with AHeinz57 Pet Rescue & Transport staff for assistance with the adoption process.

 - I live in a condo, townhome or apartment.
 Can I foster dogs?